bealearts/widgetize/README.md

 The created widget has a lifecycle which can be programmatically accessed by the object defined by the Constructor function.

-###### The following instance methods are avaiable to be overridden by the widget

-##### `init()` Called when a widget is created, either by being called with `new Widget()` or when parsed by the browser in the DOM.

-A good place to initalise instance variables.

-##### `attach(dom, content)` Called when the widget is added to the DOM, either by being used with `.appendChild(widget)` or when rendered by the browser in the DOM.

-The place to make one time modifications to the widget DOM, available as `dom`, and to add event listeners.

-`dom` is a reference to the element's shadow DOM if supported, or the element itself.

-`content` is a Document Fragment containing any content the element had.

-##### `update(dom)` Called after `attach()` and then once per Event Loop execution after a call to `invalidate`.

-The place to make updates to the DOM after a change of state of the widget.

-By waiting for `update()` to be called, DOM updates for multipule changes of state can be scheduled together.

-`dom` is a reference to the element's shadow DOM if supported, or the element itself.

-##### `detach(dom)` Called when the widget is removed from the DOM, either by being used with `` or when the browser removes the elemnt from the DOM.

-The place to clean up references and event listeners etc.

-`dom` is a reference to the element's shadow DOM if supported, or the element itself.

-###### The following instance methods are avaiable to be used by the widget

-##### `invalidate()` Invalidates the widget, so that `update()` will be called in the next Event Loop execution.

-Multiple calls to `invalidate()` within the same Event Loop execution, will only tigger one call to `update()` in the next Event Loop execution.

 #### `widgetize.base(elementProto)`